ztwater/ztwater.github.io/_pages/about.md

 [**Project**](https://github.com/ztwater/how_to_adapt_code_snippet)

-- We investigate how developers adapt code snippets to their project context based on a semi-structured interview and a quantitative study on 300 real-world code adaptation cases.
-We provide valuable insights into code adaptation practices and obtain four typical context-based adaptation patterns.
+- We investigate how developers adapt code snippets to their project context based on a semi-structured interview and a quantitative study on 300 real-world adaptation cases.
+We point out current challenges in the adaptation practices and obtain four typical context-based adaptation patterns.
 </div>
 </div>